Free ACT Multiple Choice Questions

 Answer: B

-Rationale: Exponential growth belongs to algebra because it involves functions, equations, and interpreting variable relationships over time. - A reading passage asks for the author’s tone.
-What skill is being tested?
+Rationale: Exponential growth belongs to algebra because it involves functions, equations, and interpreting variable relationships over time.

 A. Literal comprehension